icebaker/sublime-nano-bots/README.md

 #### Local API Instance

-In order to connect your package to the Nano Bots API, you can start a local instance of the API with [nano-bots-api](https://github.com/icebaker/nano-bots-api).
-It is important to remember that the API still depends on an external provider, which has its own polices about security and privacy.
+To connect your package to your own local Nano Bots API, start a local instance using [nano-bots-api](https://github.com/icebaker/nano-bots-api).
+Please note that the local API still relies on external providers, which has its own policies regarding security and privacy.
+However, if you choose to use [Ollama](https://ollama.ai) with open source Models, you can ensure that everything is kept local and remains completely private.

 Once you have access to the Nano Bots API, you can go to "Preferences" -> "Settings" and add the following configuration: